-Description Provide a descriptive name for the timetable.
-Specify the days of the week and start and end time.
+Item Description New Timetable Name Provide a descriptive name for the timetable.
+Time Interval Specify the days of the week and start and end time.
 Click on the to add additional time frames.
 Click "Save" to save the timetable.
-Drop-down list contains all timetables previously set up.
-Selected weekdays for the selected timetable.
-Time interval for selected timetable.
-Edit selected timetable Deled selected timetable
+Timetables list Drop-down list contains all timetables previously set up.
+Time week Selected weekdays for the selected timetable.
+Time Interval Time interval for selected timetable.
+Operation Edit selected timetable Deled selected timetable